 (k) The programs of studies in (c) above may be offered and coordinated individually or through interdisciplinary studies.

-(l) Students shall engage with and apply English and mathematics graduation competencies during every year they are enrolled in high school even if graduation competencies for English and mathematics have been demonstrated.
-Such engagement may occur through integration of these graduation competencies in courses focused on content areas other than English or mathematics.
-Such engagement shall support students to be college and career ready in mathematics and English/language arts.
-Nothing contained in this section shall preclude a school or district from offering courses and other learning opportunities in addition to the minimum outlined in Ed 306.
+(l) Students shall engage with and apply English/language arts and mathematics competencies during every year they are enrolled in high school even if all required competencies for English/language arts and mathematics have been demonstrated.
+Such engagement may occur through integration of these graduation competencies in courses focused on content areas other than English or mathematics Nothing contained in this section shall preclude a school or district from offering courses and other learning opportunities in addition to the minimum outlined in Ed 306.

-(m) There shall be a minimum of 20 credits for a regular high school diploma, unless the local school board has st a requirement of more than 20 credits for a regular high school diploma, in which case the local credit requirement shall apply.
-The local school board shall require that each high school offers courses or learning opportunities as specified in (c) above.
+(m) There shall be a minimum of 20 credits for a regular high school diploma, unless the school board has set a requirement of more than 20 credits for a regular high school diploma, in which case the local credit requirement shall apply.
+The school board shall require that each high school offers courses or learning opportunities as specified in (c) above.

 (n) The following shall apply relative to the required program of studies:

-(1) Consistent with Ed 306, the local school board shall verify in writing to the commissioner that each high school shall offer a total of at least 43 courses distributed as shown in Table 306-1 when the school seeks approval or renewal of approval under Ed 306.28;
+(1) Consistent with Ed 306, the school board shall verify in writing to the commissioner that each high school shall offer a total of at least 43 courses distributed as shown in Table 306-1 when the school seeks approval or renewal of approval under Ed 306.25;

 (2) Each high school may use any relevant title to identify a particular course;

-(3) Local school boards may propose innovative ways to meet or exceed the requirements in Table 306-1, pursuant to Ed 306.29;
+(3) school boards may propose innovative ways to meet or exceed the requirements in Table 306-1, pursuant to Ed 306.29;

-(4) Local school boards shall ensure that courses necessary to meet the requirements for attaining graduation competencies as defined on Table 306-3 are offered to district students enrolled in high school at no additional cost to the student;
+(4) school boards shall ensure that courses necessary to meet the requirements for attaining competencies as defined on Table 306-3 are offered to district students enrolled in high school at no additional cost to the student.
+This shall not preclude ovvering courses through educational programming outside of the district resources, including but not limited to, Virtual Learning Academy charter School (VLACS) programs, Learn Everywhere programs, or any other alternative program.

 (5) The required courses in program areas offered by each high school shall be distributed as specified in Table 306-1 below:

-Table 306-1 Required Program Areas and Courses
+Table 306-1 Required Program Areas and Courses of Study